 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View

-It’s a steady walk up the clearly marked path towards Sharp Edge – and from Scales Tarn we gain height pretty quickly.
+It’s a steady walk up the clearly marked path towards Sharp Edge.

 Blencathra walk via Sharp Edge Pictures The Lake District Mountains UK Best View